 When lessons are segmented in this manner, your child will be able to access the learning at their own level.
 They will be able to engage in their own learning and ensure that the pace and outcomes are matched to their needs.
 This enables your child to feel confident with their own learning and not comparing themselves to others.

 How is extra support allocated to children?

-The Local Authority for Suffolk allocates an annual SEN budget, which is distributed according to the needs of the pupils across the county and received as part of the school’s budget.
+The Local Authority for Suffolk allocates an annual SEND budget, which is distributed according to the needs of the pupils across the county and received as part of the school’s budget.
 For pupils with significant additional needs applications can be made to the Authority for extra funding via the High Tariff Needs (HTN) process.
 Staff members meet regularly to discuss and review support for pupils as is necessary.
 Interventions are closely monitored to ensure they are effective for particular pupils.
 Teaching Assistant timetables are monitored and adapted to support the allocation of time to those pupils in need.